AbdullahF1111/Telco-Customer-Churn-Analysis-and-Prediction-with-ML-and-NLP/README.md

 ### 🚀 Key Objectives
 - Predict whether a telecom customer will **churn or stay** using ensemble methods
-- Extract **customer sentiment** from written feedback using rule-based NLP
+- Extract customer sentiment from written feedback using Transformer-based NLP (DistilBERT) for contextual understanding.
 - Provide **data-driven recommendations** to reduce churn by 35-45%
 - Deploy an interactive **Streamlit app** for real-time predictions